animatlabs/animatlabs.github.io/_posts/2022-12-01-secure-alternate-to-exposing-identifiers.md

     }
 ```

-As we can see in the code snippet above, we have created 2 end points, one for getting all the details and the other for getting details of the user based on the hashed IDs.
-So, we can first use the `GetAllUsers` end point to get the hashed Ids and then use those to query the same from the system via `GetUser` endpoint.
+As we can see in the code snippet above, we have created 2 endpoints, one for getting all the details and the other for getting details of the user based on the hashed IDs.
+So, we can first use the `GetAllUsers` endpoint to get the hashed Ids and then use those to query the same from the system via `GetUser` endpoint.

-The other thing to notice here is that the response here always the hashed string and the input to get the details again is availed with the help of a string instead of a number as in the actual object model.
+The other thing to notice here is that the response here is always the hashed string and the input to get the details again is availed with the help of a string instead of a number as in the actual object model.

 Now, setting up the `UserService` that deals with the data and its transformation.